IBM Cloud Docs

 Important: End of service for all neural voices

 Important: All neural voices have reached their end of service date and have been removed from the service and the documentation.
-No enhanced neural or expressive neural voices are effected.
-For complete list of all obsolete neural voices, see the 1 March 2023 service updates.
+No enhanced neural or expressive neural voices are affected.
+For a complete list of all obsolete neural voices, see the 1 March 2023 service updates.
 An attempt to use an obsolete voice returns the HTTP response code 404 with the message Model '{voice}' not found.

 New enhanced neural and expressive neural voices are available for the Australian English, Korean, and Netherlands Dutch languages.
-You must migrate to one of the new voices for Australian English, Korean, or Netherlands Dutch to continue using the obsolete languages.
+You must migrate to one of the new voices for Australian English, Korean, or Netherlands Dutch to continue by using the obsolete languages.

 For more information, see